slab/delta/README.md

 A Delta with only insert operations can be used to represent a rich text document.
 This can be thought of as a Delta applied to an empty document.

+The following methods are supported only for Deltas that represent a document (i.e. they only contain inserts).
+There are no guarantees on the behavior on non-document Deltas.

 ---

 ### diff()